Extreme isolation is all too common for the older population who can often go weeks without seeing another person

 Recent research has revealed that loneliness is a far bigger problem than merely an emotional experience or a feeling.
 Coupled with social isolation, it contributes to ill health and lacking social connections is a comparable risk factor for early death as smoking 15 cigarettes a day (see the report).
 Our goal is to help reduce isolation and improve the social lives of our members and their families.

 Westway CT offers a range of services for individuals who cannot access mainstream public transport easily.
 The Volunteer Cars, Shopper Services and Mobility Scooters make up Westway CT’s Services for Individuals; available to residents living in Kensington & Chelsea and Westminster.
 As a Member, you can choose your preferred mode of transport, to enable you to get out and do what you want to do and when.

-Feedback from users of the Shopper Service is overwhelmingly positive demonstrating an enhancement of quality of people’s life through the provision of something quite simple but yet fundamental.
-Access to fresh and healthy food has obvious and quantifiable benefits, but the benefits of helping people to stay connected in their later years are possibly far greater.
+Feedback from users of the Shopper Service is overwhelmingly positive, demonstrating an enhancement of quality of people’s lives through the provision of something quite simple but yet fundamental.
+Access to fresh and healthy food has distinct and quantifiable benefits, but the benefits of helping people to stay connected in their later years are possibly far more significant.

 If you or someone you know would like to find out more about the Westway CT’s Services for Individuals, feel free to get in touch.
 We would love to hear from you.
 Call 020 8964 1114 weekdays between 1pm – 4pm.